 “I don’t consider myself a natural-born doctor,” Victoria Sweet recently told a group gathered at San Francisco’s Institute on Aging.
-She then described her unlikely scholastic path to physiciandom: a major in math, minor in classics—and an awakening to Karl Jung while browsing in a bookstore one day.
+She then described her unlikely scholastic path to physiciandom: a major in math, minor in classics — and an awakening to Karl Jung while browsing in a bookstore one day.
 “I was taken by the way he lived life: in a stone house, a medieval hideaway,” she says.
 “But I liked medical school more than I thought I would.
-I liked taking patients’ histories—and I loved examining them.”
+I liked taking patients’ histories — and I loved examining them.”

 That Jungian attraction explains a lot about Sweet’s current cause: promoting the understanding and practice of “Slow Medicine,” which she says is particularly important for older patients, who are most frequently overdiagnosed and overmedicated.

 In fact, she’s recently penned a tome on the topic titled Slow Medicine: The Way to Healing.
-In it, she takes the current healthcare system to task, pleading with practitioners to switch from considering human bodies as machines, with themselves as mechanics to a more holistic view of bodies as plants to nurture and “garden.”
+In it, she takes the current healthcare system to task, pleading with practitioners to switch from considering human bodies as machines with themselves as mechanics to a more holistic view of bodies as plants to nurture and “garden.”

 Roots in ‘God’s Hotel’

 It’s not Sweet’s first star turn as something of a medical heretic.
 She gained quite a bit of local notoriety in 2013 when she wrote God’s Hotel: A Doctor, a Hospital, and a Pilgrimage to the Heart of Medicine.
-That book shown the light and then the dark on San Francisco’s unique Laguna Honda Hospital, built in 1867 as an almshouse providing community along with medical and spiritual care to city residents who could not support themselves.
+That book shined the light and then the dark on San Francisco’s unique Laguna Honda Hospital, built in 1867 as an almshouse providing community along with medical and spiritual care to city residents who could not support themselves.

 Sweet took a post as a doctor there, intending to stay two months.
-But she stayed on for 20—smitten at first by the kindness and camaraderie of the place, where patients were encouraged to visit the farmhouse and tend the gardens on the grounds, and doctors took the time to sit on their patients’ beds and get to know the people they were charged with healing.
+But she stayed on for twenty — smitten at first by the kindness and camaraderie of the place, where patients were encouraged to visit the farmhouse and tend the gardens on the grounds, and doctors took the time to sit on their patients’ beds and get to know the people they were charged with healing.
 Then came “modernization” in all its forms: state and federal inspectors who did away with the animals and gardens, instituting forms and computers, electronic records, and regulating doctor/patient time on an efficient new formula.
 It was then that Sweet finally left the place.

 And though she already harbored a healthy disdain for the bureaucratization of medicine, the reality of modern healthcare hit home, quite literally, when her own father was misdiagnosed with a stroke and hospitalized: sedated, catheterized, placed in restraints, rigged up with IVs and oxygen.
 He was freed only after family members convinced the staff hospitalist to let him go home and receive hospice care.
 Several hours later, he was dining on steak and beer, preparing to live on healthily for years to come.

 The experience of current medical health care nerve-wracked Sweet, with its absence of “presence, attention, judgment, kindness, and responsibility,” and set her firmly on her current path of pursuing Slow Medicine.
-It’s not a new concept, she freely admits, having taken hold with healthcare critics and some practitioners in the U.S. around 2006—a medical mimicking of the Slow Food Movement then gaining popularity that promoted sustainable, locally farmed food over McDonald’s fare.
+It’s not a new concept, she freely admits, having taken hold with healthcare critics and some practitioners in the U.S. around 2006 — a medical mimicking of the Slow Food Movement then gaining popularity that promoted sustainable, locally farmed food over McDonald’s fare.

 The Roots of Slow Medicine